protocode-community/getting-started/glossar.md

 Being lost is part of the fun of a Git repository.
 We can find our way by running through this set of commands:

 ```
-git branch—to find which branch you're on
+git branch - to find which branch you're on

-git log—to see what commit you're on
+git log - to see what commit you're on

-git status—to see what edits you've made since the last commit
+git status - to see what edits you've made since the last commit

-git remote—to see what remote repository you're tracking
+git remote - to see what remote repository you're tracking
 ```
 These commands will give you a sense of direction when you're stuck.